 Organic make up and skin care

-I took the decision to change my skin care and makeup to organic products.
-This was my personal decision and I am not telling you all to do this but it may be of interest to some of you so I am including some information about it.
+I took the decision to change my skin care and makeup to more natural and/or organic products.
+This was my personal decision and I am not telling you to do this but it may be of interest to some of you so I am including some information about it.
 I did a lot of online research into which products to get and where to get them from.
 There are a lot of organic make up brands available and the quality of the products was fabulous.
 I was really surprised.
-And I came across A LOT of organic beauty bloggers who review organic make up and skin care products.
+And I came across A LOT of natural and organic beauty bloggers who review organic make up and skin care products.
 I don’t need to reinvent the wheel so rather than tell you all about the products and give reviews myself, here is a list of my favourite brands, shops and bloggers together with links to their sites.

 1. The Nature of Beauty by Imelda Burke .
 Imelda set up Content Beauty and Wellbeing which is a shop (in London and online).
 The book “teaches you how to recognise what your skin needs and how to shop the best products for you.
 It offers both time-honoured and modern techniques, tips and guidance for all ages, and showcases the powerful ingredients and brands that you need to know about.”
 And the shop stocks many organic brands.